Jaknil/grbl_control_station/README.md

 # GRBL control station
-An exploration of alternative ways of interacting with hobbyist CNC machines, focusing on reducing beginner intimidation.
+An exploration of ways of interacting with hobbyist CNC machines, focusing on reducing beginner intimidation.

 ### Some terms before we begin
 * CNC - ([wiki](https://en.wikipedia.org/wiki/Numerical_control)) machines are computer controlled machines used to make things.